Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Payment-Token.md

 ---

-## PaymentToken Charges Request
+## PaymentToken Request

-The merchant can use the saved tokenized data in order to initate a charge request.
+The merchant can use the saved tokenized data in order to initate a subsequent transaction request.

 ---